 Can STDs go away on their own?
 People may hope that STDs will clear up on their own because they want to avoid getting tested and everything that goes with it: the embarrassment of going to a clinic or your doctor, the hassle of getting a prescription, and broaching the subject with your partner.

 Contrary to popular STD myths, most STDs will not clear up on their own, and many get worse the longer they go without being treated, causing more and more harm to your health.
 To go into why and how to treat different STDs, let’s first break them down into their three main categories: bacterial, parasitic, and viral.

-STDs caused by bacteria and parasites do not clear up on their own and always require prescription treatment.
-Bacterial STDs include chlamydia, gonorrhea, and syphilis.
-Parasitic STDs include trich, scabies, and pubic lice.
+Parasitic and bacterial STDs do not clear up on their own and always require prescription treatment.
+STDs caused by bacteria include chlamydia, gonorrhea, and syphilis.
+STDs caused by parasites include trich, scabies, and pubic lice.
 All of these STDs are curable, but they require a diagnosis and a doctor’s prescription.
 Left untreated, these STDs can cause health complications and spread to sexual partners, so it’s important to get tested and treated regularly.

-If left untreated, chlamydia and gonorrhea can cause pelvic inflammatory disease, ectopic pregnancy, infertility for men and women, and infection of the testicles.
+If left untreated, some bacterial infections can cause pelvic inflammatory disease, ectopic pregnancy, infertility for men and women, and infection of the testicles.
 Chlamydia can also cause arthritis associated with eye and urethra inflammation, and gonorrhea can cause bloodstream infections.

 Untreated syphilis can damage the nervous system, heart, joints, liver, blood vessels, and eyes and may even cause death.

 Viral STDs are the only STDs that have the potential to clear up on their own.
 Hepatitis B, Hepatitis C, and HPV, for instance, may go away without any treatment or they may continue to cause health problems.
-Other viral STDs, like HIV and herpes, stay in the body for life.
+Other like HIV and herpes, stay in the body for life.